-The following guidance applies to part time teachers employed under the School Teachers’ Pay and Conditions Document (STPCD).
-Teachers employed on part time contracts in many academies and independent schools may find that their employment arrangements are different (and often inferior) to those referred to in this document.
+The following guidance applies to part-time teachers employed under the school teachers’ pay and conditions document (STPCD).
+Teachers employed on part-time contracts in many academies and independent schools may find their employment arrangements are different.

-The STPCD model for calculating pay and working time for part time teachers is a fair one.
-Where the STPCD does not apply, teachers are advised to negotiate with the employer with the aim of agreeing a part time teaching policy resembling that set out in the STPCD.
-Part time teachers employed under the terms of the School Teachers’ Pay and Conditions Document are entitled to be paid on a pro rata basis of the pay rate they would receive if employed full-time in the same post (including basic pay scale point and any additional payments and allowances).
-The teacher’s pay scale point should be calculated according to the STPCD provisions and school pay policy on the same basis as for all teachers.
+Where the STPCD does not apply, teachers are advised to negotiate with the employer with the aim of agreeing a part-time teaching policy resembling that set out in the STPCD.
+Part-time teachers employed under the terms of the STPCD are entitled to be paid on a pro rata basis of the pay rate they would receive if employed full-time in the same post.

 How does the pro rata principle work in practice?